YourRoots by Genomelink

 Spouse(s): Mary Dennum, Mary Dennum

-In 1735, Stephen Clayton entered the world in North Carolina, United States, born to Stephen Clayton and Mary Denham.
+The story of Stephen Clayton began in 1735 in North Carolina, United States.
 In 1830, Stephen Clayton resided in Hall, Georgia, United States.
-Stephen Clayton married Mary Dennum, Mary Dennum, and had children including John Clayton, Stephen Clayton.
+Stephen Clayton married Mary Dennum, and had children including John Clayton, Stephen Clayton.
 Stephen Clayton passed away in 1819 in Tennessee, United States.

 Find more search results for Stephen Clayton